What is 10DLC (10-Digit Long Code)?

 Your throughput may also be based on your vetting score.

 Every carrier does this a little differently.

-- Verizon is not doing any vetting currently but will instead allocate throughput in much the same way as it does for shortcodes.
+- Verizon is not currently doing any vetting but will allocate throughput in much the same way as it does for short codes.

 - AT&T will provide a base TPS based on the message class assigned after you submit your campaign to the Campaign Registry.

-- T-Mobile (Sprint) is basing throughput on a daily messaging quota for the brand and not the individual campaign.
-This means if a brand has more than one campaign, the daily messaging quota is split between them.
+- T-Mobile (Sprint) is basing throughput on a daily messaging quota for the brand rather than the individual campaign.
+So, if a brand has multiple campaigns, the daily messaging quota is split between them.